chrisbuckleycode/chrisbuckleycode/README.md

 ## ⬇️ Visit my main repos now for examples of the above ⬇️

-⚠️ I am a heavy user of AI-assisted coding.
-AGI/ASI is barely 3 years away, there's no good reason not to use it anymore.
+⚠️ I am a heavy user of AI/LLMs.
+With AGI/ASI barely 3 years away, there's no good reason not to use it anymore. ⚠️

 | [**Cloud DevOps Scripts**](https://github.com/chrisbuckleycode/cloud-devops-scripts)                  | [**Useful Scripts**](https://github.com/chrisbuckleycode/usefulscripts)                  |
 | ----------------------- | ----------------------- |